MTV (Russia): Launch and first years (1998–2002)

-Unlike Western countries, where MTV was primarily a cable or satellite TV channel, MTV Russia broadcast in the period from 1998 to 2013 was carried out in the broadcast range on the principle of a network TV channel with a mixed signal distribution scheme: through its own frequencies or by retransmitting the air through network partners.
-In particular, from September 26, 1998, to October 2, 2001, the TV channel "MTV Russia" could be seen in the morning and at night in Moscow on 33 TV channels on the TV channel "Teleexpo" (which occupied the morning and night hours of the TV channel "Culture"), daytime and evening broadcasts were broadcast only on 38 TV channels.
-In other regions of the country, the TV channel began broadcasting at 7:00.
-From October 2, 2001, Euronews TV channel began to air on 33 TV channels in the morning and at night, and MTV Russia completely switched to a decimeter frequency (38 TV channels in Moscow, where from 1998 to 2001 the TV channel broadcast only on weekdays from 12:30 to 0:29, and on weekends from 10:00 to 0:29).
+Unlike Western countries, where MTV was primarily a cable or satellite TV channel, MTV Russia's broadcast in the period from 1998 to 2013 was carried out in the broadcast range on the principle of a network TV channel with a mixed signal distribution scheme: through its own frequencies or by retransmitting the air through network partners.
+In particular, from 26 September 1998, to 2 October 2001, MTV could be seen in the morning and at night in Moscow on Channel 33 Teleexpo (which occupied the morning and night hours of the TV channel Kultura), daytime and evening broadcasts been taking place only on Channel 38.
+In other regions of the country, the channel began broadcasting at 7:00 AM.
+From 2 October 2001, Euronews channel began to air on Channel 33 in the morning and at night, and MTV Russia completely switched to the UHF (Channel 38 in Moscow, where from 1998 to 2001 the channel broadcast only on weekdays from 12:30 PM to 12:29 AM, and on weekends from 10:00 AM to 12:29 AM).